WeblateOrg/weblate/docs/faq.rst

 .. note::

-   Depending on your setup, access to the Weblte repository might require authentication.
+   Depending on your setup, access to the Weblate repository might require authentication.
 When using the built in :ref:`git-exporter` in Weblate, you authenticate with your username and the API key.